MegaphoneReview and Win! Share your verified review and get a chance to win a $25 store credit! Terms and Conditions Apply

 1. Measure Your Webbing

-You can use either nylon or polypropylene webbing.
+You can use either Nylon or polypropylene webbing.
 Nylon is somewhat more expensive but it is softer.
 Measure your webbing and cut a 10" strap.

 2. Seal The Edges